ZJS007/MusicRNN/README.md

 # MusicRNN
-LSTM-RNN for Music Generation based on Tensorflow
+LSTM-RNN for Music Generation based on Tensorflow and Python

 # WORK IN PROGRESS